Common Misunderstandings: Hard Water and Kidney Stones

-For some reason, there are many myths when it comes to tap water.
-People have claimed that hard water is the cause of a million different ailments, some with scientific backing, but many without, so it becomes important to address some of these rumors and misunderstandings.
+For some reason, there are many myths about tap water.
+People have claimed that hard water is the cause of a million different ailments, some with scientific backing, but many without, so it becomes essential to address some of these rumors and misunderstandings.
 A common myth about hard water is that it causes kidney stones.

 The claim among many who believe that hard water causes kidney stones is that the extra calcium in hard water clumps up and hardens into solid stones in your kidneys because there is too much for your body to process.
 It sounds reasonable, but is it true?
-The answer is a little complicated and requires a deeper dive into hard water and the way the human body reacts to it.
+The answer is complicated and requires a deeper dive into hard water and how the human body reacts.

-Long story short, people who drink hard water end up drinking inorganic calcium and magnesium that was once in the ground.
+Long story short, drinking hard water leads to drinking inorganic calcium and magnesium that was once in the ground.
 Because of this, many have concluded that the calcium from hard water builds up and becomes kidney stones.
-If that were the case, kidney stones would be more common, and a much bigger health problem in the United States.
-In fact, according to the experts at Kidney.org, eating too much organic calcium is blamed for causing kidney stones, and that is not the case!
-It is recommended that eating three servings of dietary calcium from sources such as dairy will lower the risk of calcium stone formation.
+If that were the case, kidney stones would be more common, and a more significant health problem in the United States.
+According to the experts at Kidney.org, overeating organic calcium is blamed for causing kidney stones, and that is not the case!
+Eating three servings of dietary calcium from sources such as dairy is recommended to lower the risk of calcium stone formation.

-There are many different types of kidney stones, but the “calcium stone” variety is formed by calcium oxalate, so it is more than just too much calcium causing the problem.
-These types of stones are a concern for anyone who does not stay hydrated enough, has a high sodium intake, or is low on calcium, as these can lead to increased chances of kidney stones.
-A person can drink either hard water or soft water and still be in the same danger of kidney stones if they do not drink enough of it.
-Proper hydration, even with hard water, will help keep your urine more diluted as you flush your system more frequently, which will help prevent build up in the kidneys and stone formation.
+There are many types of kidney stones, but the “calcium stone” variety is formed by calcium oxalate, so it is more than just too much calcium causing the problem.
+These stones are a concern for anyone who does not stay hydrated enough, has a high sodium intake, or is low on calcium, as these can lead to increased chances of kidney stones.
+A person can drink either hard or soft water and still be in the same danger of kidney stones if they do not drink enough.
+Proper hydration, even with hard water, will help keep your urine more diluted as you flush your system more frequently, which will help prevent build-up in the kidneys and stone formation.

 Water is different all over the world.
-Some areas in the United States have significantly less hard water concerns than others, but some must deal with exceptionally hard water.
-According to the EPA, any water over 121 mg/L of mineral content is considered hard water, and much of the country falls into that category of water hardness.
-Many communities with this kind of hardness will already have water softeners, but those who do not may want to consider the investment.
+Some areas in the United States have significantly fewer hard water concerns than others, but some must deal with exceptionally hard water.
+According to the EPA, any water over 121 mg/L of mineral content is considered hard water, and much of the country falls into that water hardness category.
+Many communities with this kind of hardness will already have water softeners, but those without may want to consider the investment.
 Elevated hardness levels in your water can lead to a bitter taste which may make drinking your water unpleasant, and lead to not staying hydrated enough to keep your kidneys healthy.
-Low levels of hardness usually go unnoticed, but if you are in an area of the country that has high levels of hardness, you may want to install a home water softener to improve the taste of your water.
-If you think you have health problems caused by hard water, contact your healthcare provider.
+Low levels of hardness usually go unnoticed, but if you are in an area of the country with high levels of hardness, you may want to install a home water softener to improve the taste of your water.
+Contact your healthcare provider if you're concerned about health problems caused by hard water.

 If hydration is the key to avoiding the complications of kidney stones, then the quality of your drinking water is vital.
-Soft drinks like sodas, sports drinks, energy drinks, and other sugary or artificially sweetened beverages have been incredibly popular for decades, but they are also a culprit of kidney stone formation.
-The more recent rise of popularity of bottled water proves that people do enjoy drinking water if they think their water is clean enough, but bottled water is often tap water sealed in plastic, and disposable plastic bottles are an environmental concern.
+Soft drinks like sodas, sports drinks, energy drinks, and other sugary or artificially sweetened beverages have been trendy for decades but are also a culprit of kidney stone formation.
+The recent rise in bottled water's popularity proves that people enjoy drinking water if they think their water is clean enough.
+Still, bottled water is often tap water sealed in plastic, and disposable plastic bottles are an environmental concern.
 Why not improve the quality of your water where you live to have a healthy alternative without the hassle of bottled water?

-While a water softener isn’t capable of completely filtering all the potential contaminants from your drinking water, it is often the first step in a complete water treatment solution.
-Drinking water filters, like carbon cartridge filters or reverse osmosis systems can get clogged or damaged by high levels of hardness and lose the ability to remove the chlorine, nitrates, arsenic, or lead that they are intended to.
-Pairing the high-quality softened water from the TotalCare® and CareSoft® series with an InterFlo® or UltroWater® drinking water filter will give you water that tastes better, making it easier for people to stay hydrated with water they can trust right in their home.
+While a water softener cannot completely filter all the potential contaminants from your drinking water, it is often the first step in a complete water treatment solution.
+Drinking water filters, like carbon cartridge filters or reverse osmosis systems, can get clogged or damaged by high hardness levels and lose the ability to remove the chlorine, nitrates, arsenic, or lead they are intended to.
+Pairing the high-quality softened water from the TotalCare® and CareSoft® series with an InterFlo® or UltroWater® drinking water filter will give you water that tastes better, making it easier for people to stay hydrated with water they can trust right in their homes.
 Keeping hydrated with better water is something everyone can agree with.